 $75 for all businesses, except Non-Profits which pay $25.

 New Jersey’s Annual Report is due by the end of the month in which the LLC was formed.
 For example, if you formed your New Jersey business in June 7th of 2019, your first annual report would be due by the end of June 2020.

 New Jersey Business Taxes

-Let’s be honest, taxes are like lima beans.
-Not everyone enjoys them.
-They are, however, an integral part of successfully doing business in America.
+Paying taxes is like going to the dentist.
+No one wants to do it.
+Taxes are, however, an integral part of successfully doing business in America.
 While we’re not tax professionals, we definitely will do our best to try and explain what kind of taxes your business will be expected to pay.

 What’s the New Jersey corporate income tax rate?

 New Jersey hits corporations with a flat tax of 9%.